 - After matching, check by tasting again.
 Taste the left first and then the right bottle of each pair, working from the top down.

-- Return the bottles to their box, wipe up any spills, close lid and return bottles to the shelf.
+- Return the bottles to their box, wipe up any spills, close the lid, and return the bottles to the shelf.

-- Wash bowl and cup used during the exercise.
+- Wash the bowl and cup used during the exercise.